Staying ahead: Winning M&A strategies amid market uncertainty

 The challenge for many companies is a lack of in-house M&A expertise.
 Working with experienced partners can be beneficial for both buyers and sellers.

-Over the years, National Bank has helped Canadian companies expand overseas as well as supporting international investors looking to acquire companies in Canada.
+Over the years, National Bank has helped Canadian companies expand domestically and overseas as well as supporting international investors looking to acquire companies in Canada.
 To be relevant in today’s market, Mr. Savard says M&A advisors must foster global connections.

 “We cover close to 1,000 funds worldwide, including private equity funds, family offices, direct-investing pension funds and all major sovereign wealth funds.
 And there’s a lot of interest in Canada, even in the current uncertain business environment."